In this product guide:

 Cole Haan’s Zerogrand series is inspired by Nike Free’s flexible midsole concept – a connection to Cole Haan’s past under Nike ownership.
-The two brands have since parted ways, but several running shoe-inspired elements continue to be a part of Cole Haan’s identity.
+The two brands have since parted ways, but Nike-inspired elements continue to be a part of Cole Haan’s identity.

-A molded EVA foam insole and midsole cushioning and supports the foot during everyday use.
+A molded EVA foam insole and midsole makes the shoe cushioned and supportive enough for daily wear.

 On top is a snug yet true-to-size Chukka-style upper with a waterproof lining.
 The smooth leather panels are stitched together to result in a clean and minimalist style that also looks premium.

 The 4.Zerogrand Chukka also comes in a wide version for more interior space.

 Also see: Cole Haan 4.Zerogrand Rain Boot – a Chelsea Duck boot that’s based on the same midsole as the Zerogrand Chukka.